 - 2 tablespoons of oil or fat

-- Cook the eggs for 15 minutes, you need them hard boiled, peel under cold running water.
+- Cook the eggs in simmering water for 15 minutes, you need them hard boiled, peel under cold running water.

 - Top the potatoes with a layer of sliced eggs followed by sausage disks